Jan Jakob Lodewijk ten Kate: Life

 Ten Kate reached the pinnacle of his poetic fame in The Creation, The Planets, and The Seasons.
 These poems certainly show a masterly grasp of his mother tongue and a wonderful facility of expression, coupled with graceful vigour and fertile fancy.
 These qualities he also plentifully displayed in the innumerable translations he made of many of the masterpieces of foreign poetry in nearly every European language.

 He had not only an extraordinary aptitude for learning alien idioms, but also the gift of translating foreign lyrics into clear, fluent and beautiful Dutch verse.
 Ten Kate's versatility in this respect has never been equalled; it extended from Tasso and Andersen to Dante, Schiller, Victor Hugo, Milton, Tennyson and Longfellow.
 Ten Kate died in Amsterdam in 1889.

 His complete Poetic Works were published after his death in 12 volumes (Leiden, 1891).

 Family

-He was the uncle of the anthropologist, Herman Frederik Carel ten Kate.
+He was the uncle of the anthropologist, Herman Frederik Carel ten Kate, and the father of painter Jan Jacob Lodewijk ten Kate (1850-1929).